No, a former Duke basketball star is not going to buy the Commanders for $7 billion cash

 on the verge of bankruptcy a decade later.

-Meanwhile Davis faced a number of federal lawsuits, according to a records search by The Times-Dispatch.
+Meanwhile Davis faced a number of federal lawsuits, according to a records search by The Richmond Times-Dispatch.

 In one, he and Laettner were ordered to repay NFL star Shawne Merriman more than $3 million after an allegation from Merriman that the group took his money but failed to provide the promised equity in the real estate projects.

-After the court ruled in favor of Merriman, his lawyers returned to court about six months later, claiming instead of getting the promised shares, Merriman received only a letter essentially printing out the result of the trial.
-(Ultimately the court compelled payment.)
+After the court ruled in favor of Merriman, his lawyers returned to court about six months later, claiming that, instead of getting the promised shares, Merriman received a letter that was essentially just a printout of the result of the trial.
+Ultimately the court compelled payment.

-Haynes wasn't the first to report on the Davis bid, as it was also teased last month by local radio hosts The Sports Junkies.
+Haynes was not the first to report on the Davis bid, as it was also teased last month by local radio hosts The Sports Junkies.

-Haynes added that Davis received the money that he's bidding when he sold a stake in his intellectual property, noting that Davis is "the first LEED green developer in America."
+Haynes added that Davis received the money with which he is bidding when he sold a stake in his intellectual property, noting that Davis is "the first LEED green developer in America."

 Davis' name and company name